cwcyau/hdrukphdcourses/courses/causal.md

 ## Pre-requisites

-** THIS COURSE IS NOT AN INTRODUCTORY COURSE ** participants are expected to have sufficient mathematical and computational as outlined below.
+**THIS COURSE IS NOT AN INTRODUCTORY COURSE**

+Participants are expected to have sufficient mathematical and computational as outlined below.
 Participants will be required to have undertaken the pre-course reading.

 1. In order to take part in the group tasks, students will be expected to have access to a laptop with the Python language installed.
 Familiarity with Python is an advantage, but experience in programming in any imperative language (e.g. R, C++, Java) will likely suffice for the course.

-2. Some knowledge of basic mathematical probability and graphs is expected.
+2. Knowledge of basic mathematical probability and graphs is expected.

 3. Students will be expected to have read "The Book of Why: The New Science of Cause and Effect" by Judea Pearl, an accessible introduction to structural causal modelling and inference, before attending the workshop.